-- In the composition in FY 2015, the commercial sector took up the largest share (38.5%), followed by the residential sector (28.7%), transport sector (23.7%), and industrial sector (9.0%). - As for sectoral trends in the composition since FY 2000, the commercial sector and the residential sector indicate an increasing trend, while the industrial sector and the transport sector has been showing a decreasing trend until around FY 2010.
-After that, all departments are about the same level.
+- In the composition in FY 2016, the commercial sector took up the largest share (39.7%), followed by the residential sector (30.5%), transport sector (21.6%), and industrial sector (8.2%). - As for sectoral trends in the composition since FY 2000, the commercial sector and the residential sector indicate an increasing trend, while the industrial sector and the transport sector has been showing a decreasing trend.